pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigrationTo1.11.md

 ## Mutating shared state concurrently

 Version 1.10 of the Composable Architecture introduced a powerful tool for [sharing state](<doc:SharingState>) amongst your features.
-Prior to 1.11, it was possible to mutate a piece of shared state directly, as if it was just a normal property on a value type:
+And you can mutate a piece of shared state directly, as if it were just a normal property on a value type:

 ```swift
 case .incrementButtonTapped: